heitorchang/good-practice/intellij.md

 Using Emacs keymap, Ctrl + N and Ctrl + P scroll the autocomplete list

 Run: Shift + F10
+Type Alt + 4 to switch to the Run window

 Comment: Alt + ; (semicolon)